On Radio

 One of the tricks for noting all the dimension details, such as for the brick and the trim pieces, is to take several photos of the area, maybe even leave your tape measure in the photo to give you a scale.
 Then print or photocopy large copies of the photos, return to the window and note down all the dimensions.
 When you have a photo rather than a sketch, nothing gets left out.
 Some of the little electronic notepads comes with cameras and allow you to draw right on the screen, giving you a complete dimensioned drawing right at the window.
 Some allow contractors to e-mail the drawings right back to the office, cutting down on time and errors.

-Digital or Polaroid cameras are in fact great assets for noting dimensions in just about any renovation project.
+Digital cameras and printers are in fact great assets for noting dimensions in just about any renovation project

 Article 1937